Military history of African Americans in the American Civil War: Fort Wagner, Fort Pillow, and beyond

 After driving in the Union pickets and giving the garrison an opportunity to surrender, Forrest's men swarmed into the Fort with little difficulty and drove the Federals down the river's bluff into a deadly crossfire.
 Casualties were high and only sixty-two of the U.S. Colored Troops survived the fight.
 Accounts from both Union and Confederate witnesses suggest a massacre.
 Many believed that the massacre was ordered by Forrest.
 The battle cry for some black soldiers became "Remember Fort Pillow!"

-Company I of the 36th Colored Regiment, U.S. Colored Troops, (USCT) Infantry.
+Company E of the 4th Colored Regiment, U.S. Colored Troops, (USCT) Infantry.

 Six weeks later, Black troops won a notable victory in their first battle of the Overland Campaign in Virginia at the Battle of Wilson's Wharf, successfully defending Fort Pocahontas.
 Before the battle, Confederate General Fitzhugh Lee sent a surrender demand to the garrison in the fort, warning them if they did not surrender, he would not be "answerable for the consequences."
 Interpreting this to be a reference to the massacre at Fort Pillow, Union commanding officer Edward A. Wild defiantly refused, responding with a message stating "Present my compliments to General Fitz Lee and tell him to go to hell.”
 In the ensuing battle, the garrison force repulsed the assault, inflicting 200 casualties with a loss of just 6 killed and 40 wounded.

 The Battle of Chaffin's Farm, Virginia, became one of the most heroic engagements involving black troops.
 On September 29, 1864, the African-American division of the Eighteenth Corps, after being pinned down by Confederate artillery fire for about 30 minutes, charged the earthworks and rushed up the slopes of the heights.
 During the hour-long engagement the division suffered tremendous casualties.
 Of the twenty-five African Americans who were awarded the Congressional Medal of Honor during the Civil War, fourteen received the honor as a result of their actions at Chaffin's Farm.